 A: Both the 2019-2020 and 2020-21 fiscal year budgets were impacted by COVID-19 and related expenses.
 Examples of expenses that were not included in the 2019-20 last year’s budget are distance learning and associated technology needs, sanitizing products, and safety gear such as masks.
 We also lost revenue in areas like PreK tuition and childcare in the spring of 2020, as we did not provide those services in-person after Spring Break.
 Fortunately, because schools were closed during the pandemic's initial phase, they provided a buffer on the expenditure side (utilities, for example), which helped reduce the overall consequences.
-In the 2020-21 year, we had increased costs related to the COVID and ensuring student and staff health and safety needs were met when they returned to campus.
+In the 2020-21 year, we had continuing costs related to the COVID and ensuring student and staff health and safety needs were met when they returned to campus.
 We have submitted expenses that qualify under the federal CARES Act for reimbursement.
-However, we likely will need to use some fund balance to cover these overages.
+However, we may need to use some fund balance to cover these overages.
 Our district is fortunate to have a fund balance that can absorb unseen anomalies in the short term, but the long-term effect of the pandemic would be detrimental in several areas.

 Q: If recapture payments to the state are calculated based on property tax revenue compared to student enrollment, would the district be able to just lower tax rates and keep more of its revenue?